Volleyball Drills

 Target Serving (Zones)

 Place cones or towels in zones 1, 5, and 6 (the standard serve-receive seams).
 Each server calls the zone before serving and tries to land the ball in the called zone.
-Track success rate out of ten.
-Builds intent on every serve, which decides whether servers put pressure on the receiving team or just put the ball in play.
+Builds whether servers put pressure on the receiving team or just put the ball in play.

 Serve and Move

 Each player serves one ball, then sprints to a defensive position before the next serve goes over.
-Combines conditioning with serving.
-Useful when practice time is short.
-Run for ten minutes or until each server has taken 20 reps.
+Combines conditioning with serving and is useful when practice time is short.

 Pressure Serving (10 in a Row)